instantdb/instant/client/www/pages/docs/strong-init.md

 Here's how it works

-If you want to migrate, simply swap out `init` with `init_experimental` and provide it your app's graph schema object.
+If you want to migrate, swap out `init` with `init_experimental` and pass it your app's graph schema object.

 ```ts
 import { init_experimental } from '@instantdb/react';